 Below are links to videos with performances of dances based on my research.
 These include reconstructions of extant dances in notation, or newly created choreography based on a variety of primary sources, performed by Mojca Gal with male technique.
 (Before c1730, women dancers, even on stage, were expected to be more modest in their movements.)

 Eighteenth-century ballet consisted of four distinct conventional styles: the serious, the half-serious, comic, and grotesque.
 These differed not merely in kinds of roles but also in movements and positions as well as choreographic principles.
 (For a discussion of these styles, see my The Styles of Eighteenth-Century Ballet.)
-The dances in the videos below are either in the serious or half-serious style.
+The dances in the videos below are in the serious, half-serious style and comic styles.

 Entrée from Lully’s Opera Persée (1710)

 This entrée is found in Gaudrau’s collection of dances (c1714) choreographed by Pécour.
 The piece is entitled an “entrée for two men, danced by Messieurs Marcel and Gaudrau in the opera of Persée” by Lully, specifically in the Paris Opéra’s remounting of the work in 1710.
 The music corresponds to the “Entrée des divinités infernales” in the second act, and so the dance was a duet for two of the divinities from the underworld who emerge bearing gifts in order to aid Perseus.
 This piece was almost certainly in the serious style.

 The piece is notated as a duet with one dancer mirroring the other, but in this reconstruction, the dance has been adapted as a solo, by removing one of the dancing parts and introducing a couple of alterations to the choreography.
 The notation describes only the movement of the feet; the upper body movements and orientations of the body have been reconstructed based on a variety of other primary sources.
 A short musical introduction was also added.